maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildon_overview.rst

-Hildon Overview
+Python Hildon Overview
-###############
+######################

 Hildon Widgets is a set of widgets present in the Hildon framework.
 Its aim is to create finger-friendly graphical interfaces specially designed for use in mobile devices.
+Python Hildon is a language wrapper around the Hildon library that allows programmers to use it on the Python language.

 This set of widgets is based on GTK+ and were first developed for the Maemo platform, used by Nokia Internet Tablets.

-Hildon depends on the following libraries:
+Python Hildon depends on the following Python modules:

-GTK+
+PyGtk
-  GTK+ is a library for creating graphical user interfaces.
+  PyGtk is the Python binding for GTK+ library used for creating graphical user interfaces.

-GConf
-  GConf is a system for storing application preferences.
-It is intended for user preferences; not configuration of something like Apache, or arbitrary data storage.

-libcanberra
-  libcanberra is an implementation of the XDG Sound Theme and Name Specifications, for generating event sounds on free desktops, such as GNOME.

 Table of Contents
 -----------------